OAuth2 Client

 }

 The code above defines the OAuth2 configuration, which includes the authorization, token endpoints, client ID, client secret, and scopes.
-The code also imports two files which will be created in the project root folder.
-These files each have two methods:
+The code also imports two files used to manage OAuth operations and register slash commands.

 OAuth service setup

-Next, create the OAuth2Service.ts file and implement the service that will handle OAuth2 operations:
+Next, create the OAuth2Service.ts file and implement the service that will handle OAuth2 operations.
+It is recommended that you create a folder called commands in the project root, and add the file to the new folder.

 import { IOAuth2Client } from '@rocket.chat/apps-engine/definition/oauth2/IOAuth2';